ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 **Disclaimer**
   Support for Morello in Linux is experimental, just like the Morello architecture itself.
-Any aspect of the kernel-user ABI introduced for Morello may be later modified or removed, without guaranteeing backwards-compatibility.
-Additionally, no claim or guarantee is made regarding the security properties of this implementation; the kernel-user interface is currently entirely unrestricted w.r.t. capabilities held by the user context.
-This means notably that capability-based sandboxes in userspace are straightforward to escape, for instance by issuing syscalls.
+Additionally, no claim or guarantee is made regarding the security properties of this implementation.
 More details can be found in the Limitations_ section.

 Architecture overview
 =====================